debashishroy00/ccom/USER.md

 ## 🚀 **What is CCOM?**

-CCOM (Claude Code Orchestrator and Memory) is your **personal development assistant** that automatically handles quality checks, security scanning, and deployment workflows through simple natural language commands.
+CCOM (Claude Code Orchestrator and Memory) is **the ultimate arsenal for vibe coders** - it gives Claude Code instant project intelligence with one command, eliminating the need to re-explain your project every session.

-**Think of it as your coding safety net** - it catches issues before they become problems and automates all the boring stuff so you can focus on building features.
+**Think of it as your coding safety net with a perfect memory** - it instantly understands your project, catches issues before they become problems, and automates all the boring stuff so you can focus on building features.

 ---